Randy Au / Flying Cup Clay

 Born in Honolulu, Hawaii

-Lives & works in Santa Ana, CA
+Works in Santa Ana, CA

 Born and raised in the beautiful Hawaiian Island of Oahu, artist Randy Au came to Southern California to pursue a career in Fine Arts.
 Studies include Biola University with Grant Logan; UC Irvine with Gifford Myers; and California State University at Fullerton, with Jerry Rothman and John Stokesbury, culminating in a Bachelor’s Degree in Fine Art.
 Au then established the Flying Cup Clay studio in 1987 and became a full-time professional artist selling his works through exhibits and galleries.
-He presently splits his time between the Studio and as the ceramics instructor and Assistant Director of the Visual Arts Conservatory at the Orange County High School of the Arts in Santa Ana, California since 2002; as well as other teaching, exhibiting and workshop opportunities.
+He presently splits his time between the Studio (Muddy's Studio) and as the instructor of ceramics and Assistant Director of the Visual Arts Conservatory at the Orange County School of the Arts in Santa Ana, California since 2002; as well as other teaching, exhibiting and workshop opportunities.

 As an activist for the arts, Au was a contribution member of the Santa Ana Artists’ Village Taskforce in 1993 as well as a member of the “Mayor’s Art Strategic Planning Committee” and the Santa Ana Council of Arts and Culture.
 Au was a guest curator for the Santa Ana John Wayne Airport where he organized “Orange County Contemporary Clay” (2007-2008) an exhibit of 28 prominent ceramic artists.